dakhamohammed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 25. 101-gifs
     - Shell script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+26. 102-acrostic
+    - Shell script that decodes acrostics that use the first letter of each line.